dmd-program/dmd-300-sp17/project-1.md

 ### Phase 2: Pitch

-Produce a short Pecha-kucha style presentation that explains the.
+Produce a short Pecha-kucha style presentation that explains the project concept.
 Please inlcude:

 1. Video: Clearly legible text or voice narration
   - If doing voice narration, you can choose one team member to narrative, or have different members contribute narration of different slides.